z11a/HD2SDK-CommunityEdition/README.md

 - And **Much More!**

 ### Planned
-- **Better Patch Organization** with naming patches and saving WIP patches
 - **Better Friendly Names** for ability to automatically be generated and to be removed

 ### What About the Original Tool?